 Implant components supplied in pre-sterile condition are packed in double packaging kept inside suitable size of outer box.
-Sterilisation is carried out using the gamma irradiation process indicated by STERILE On the label or ETO Sterilisation Process indicated by STERILE On the label with a suitable dose of sterilization cycle depending on the materials contained by the implant.
+Sterilisation is carried out using the gamma irradiation process indicated by STERILE R on the label or ETO Sterilisation Process indicated by STERILE EO on the label with a suitable dose of sterilization cycle depending on the materials contained by the implant.
 Packaging must be carefully checked for perforation or other damage prior to surgery.
 The set of instruments used for the surgery must be carefully checked for completeness and individual instruments must be inspected for functionality and absence of damage prior to surgery.
+The set of instruments must be inspected for functionality and absence of damage prior to surgery.

-Implants supplied in unsterile condition are indicated by NON-STERILE or STERILE or the label which must be properly sterilized by suitable method prior to surgery.
+Implants supplied in unsterile condition are indicated by NON-STERILE or STERILE or STER